Configuring a Logical Interface to Be Tracked for a VRRP Group

 In Junos OS Release 15.1 and later, an adjusted priority can be zero.

-The priority value zero (0) indicates that the current master router has stopped participating in VRRP.
-Such a priority value is used to trigger one of the backup routers to quickly transition to the master router without having to wait for the current master to time out.
+The priority value zero (0) indicates that the current primary router has stopped participating in VRRP.
+Such a priority value is used to trigger one of the backup routers to quickly transition to the primary router without having to wait for the current primary to time out.

 If you are tracking more than one interface, the router applies the sum of the priority costs for the tracked interfaces (at most, only one priority cost for each tracked interface) to the VRRP group priority.
 However, the interface priority cost and bandwidth threshold priority cost values for each VRRP group are not cumulative.
 The router uses only one priority cost to a tracked interface as indicated in Table 1.